Install Plex Media Server on Ubuntu 22.04 | 20.04

 sudo apt upgrade plexmediaserver -y

-If you no longer wish to use Plex and want to remove it from your Ubuntu system, execute the following command:
+To remove Plex from your Ubuntu system, run the following command:

 sudo apt autoremove plexmediaserver --purge -y

-Note, if you installed the Nginx reverse proxy, do not forget to disable it and, if needed, delete the configuration file of your domain.
+If you have installed the Nginx reverse proxy, disable it and delete your domain’s configuration file as necessary.

 sudo rm /etc/apt/sources.list.d/plexmediaserver.list